- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 -

-A Model of Onion Routing with Provable Anonymity [pdf] [BibTeX]
+A Model of Onion Routing with Provable Anonymity [paper] [BibTeX]

 Joan